 Dead Rising 4

 If you’re looking for a sandbox action-adventure game where you can go to town on hordes of the undead in the same way you would a delectable plate of roast parsnips and stuffing balls, all while still maintaining that tinsel-fuelled festive cheer that comes with Christmas, you’re looking for Dead Rising 4.

-Just like Overwatch, this game’s Winter Wonderland seasonal event will run throughout the holiday season and into January.
-Throughout this cool event, players will be able to jump into several LTMs like Mei’s Snowball Offensive and Yeti Hunter while also experience some festive variations of existing maps.
-Both of these modes are a lot of fun to play with friends and, unlike Overwatch, this game is free-to-play.
-So, we can’t think of a better multiplayer experience than this for the holiday season.
+Just like Overwatch, this game’s annual Winter Wonderland seasonal event will run throughout the holiday season and into January.
+Throughout this cool event, players will be able to jump into several LTMs like Mei’s Snowball Offensive and Yeti Hunter while also experiencing some festive variations of existing maps.
+Both of these modes are a lot of fun to play with friends and, unlike Overwatch, this game is free to play.
+So, we can’t think of a better multiplayer experience than this inclusion on our best FPS games list for the holiday season.

 We know what you’re thinking: Apex Legends isn’t exactly a Christmas videogame – and you’re not wrong about that.
 However, it’s far from a bad option if you’re looking to play something with your friends and family during the holiday season.
-Especially when you consider that the Winter Express LTM is back for a few weeks.
-This mode will have three squads of three fighting one another over a moving train – what’s more action-packed than that?
+Especially if the Winter Express LTM comes back for a few weeks.
+Last year’s edition of mode had three squads of three fighting one another over a moving train – what’s more action-packed than that?